 Students and faculty are strongly encouraged to avail themselves of the services and resources of the JKM Library.
-Physically located on the 2nd and 3rd floors of the west wing of the Lutheran School of Theology at Chicago (LSTC), the JKM Library is more than just a physical collection of shelves of hundreds of thousands of books, periodicals, and other resources.
+Physically located on the 2nd and 3rd floors of the west wing of the Lutheran School of Theology at Chicago (LSTC) building, and on the web at www.jkmlibrary.org, the JKM Library is more than just a physical collection of shelves of hundreds of thousands of books, periodicals, and other resources.
 Rather, it is a group of individuals committed to making those materials accessible, and assisting students and faculty discover and interpret those resources according to their research needs.
-The library is governed by a board comprising the presidents and deans of the two schools, two faculty representatives, two board representatives, along with the director of the library.
+The library is governed by a Board comprising the Presidents and Deans of LSTC and McCormick, two faculty representatives, two board representatives, along with the Director of the Library.